 A limited company is a separate legal entity that you can form to run your business – even if you’re a one-person business.
 As a director, you’re responsible for any legal and financial decisions the company makes.
 The company’s assets and liabilities are completely separate from your own personal finances.

 If you decide to set up your own limited company, you’ll be a director and a shareholder of the business.
-You can be paid a salary and/or dividends from the company’s available profits.
+You can be paid a salary and/or dividends from the company’s available profits - of course, choosing the latter means working out how much dividend tax you'll need to pay, once it's time to file your first return.
 The company must make various annual returns and file annual accounts with statutory bodies such as Companies House and HMRC.
 It’s your responsibility as a director of the company to ensure this happens.
 There are a number of other deadlines and responsibilities that we explain in our handy article.

 If you’re a sole trader, you run your own business as an individual and are self-employed.
-You can keep all your business’ profits after you’ve paid tax on them.
+You can keep all your business’s profits after you’ve paid taxes on them.
 You’re personally responsible for any losses your business makes.
-You must also follow certain rules on running and naming your business.
+You must also follow certain rules for running and naming your business.

 Umbrella companies act as intermediaries between contractors, their employment agency and the end client.
 The umbrella company deals with a lot of the administrative side of things, particularly in relation to tax and payroll; you’re an employee of the umbrella company.